1487quantum/fyp-autonomous-bot/README.md

 # jaguar-bot
-This repository contains the codes & drivers used for the autonomous mobile robot project to perform autonomous navigation. (used in our *Final Year Project*) The *conifer-dashboard* (web dashboard) is used to display the telemetry and relevant information of the robot via a local web server with *NodeJS*.
+This repository contains the codes & drivers used for the autonomous mobile robot project (FYP) to perform autonomous navigation.
+The *conifer-dashboard* (web dashboard) is used to display the telemetry and relevant information of the robot via a local web server with *NodeJS*.
 (The repo is located over here: https://github.com/1487quantum/conifer-dashboard)

-## System Tested
+## System
 - Ubuntu 14.04 LTS (64-bit)
 - ROS Indigo